-Over the last decade, SA has facilitated the construction of more than 5000 individual toilets in slums across 4 cities - Pune, Sangli-Miraj, Kolhapur, & Pimpri-Chinchwad.
+Over the last decade, Shelter Associates has facilitated the construction of more than 4,500 individual toilets in slums across 4 cities - Pune, Sangli, Kolhapur, & Pimpri-Chinchwad.

-Our methodology is focussed on raising awareness among community members on issues pertaining to health, hygiene, and sanitation.
-We conduct several workshops and Focussed Group Discussions (FGD) with children, youth, women, and men in communities.
+Our methodology is very focused on raising awareness among community members on issues pertaining to health, hygiene, and sanitation.
+We conduct several workshops and Focused Group Discussions (FGDs) with children, youth, women, and men in communities.
 We also encourage the formation of slum level committees to take up issues related to the provision of various services with the local ward offices even after we have withdrawn from the community.

-Our project is complemented by workshops and (FGDs) to addresses three key sanitation issues in a sustainable and replicable way:
+Our project is complemented by workshops and Focus Group Discussions (FGDs) to addresses three key sanitation issues in a sustainable and replicable way:

 - Open defecation (and associated violations of a person’s health, safety and dignity).

 - Ineffective community toilets.

 This project builds on previous experience of providing individual sanitation in informal communities and includes all the principles which Shelter Associates understands as essential to the implementation of effective interventions that produce long-lasting and tangible change.

 Rapid Infrastructure Surveys were undertaken to map existing infrastructure in the slums, such as community toilets, water supply, solid waste management systems, drainage networks, and existing roads; 313 slums, which house about 107,000 families, were covered.
 The data was collected with the help of community members trained by Shelter Associates and organized on a GIS platform (presented on a Google Earth image as base map) to create an accurate profile of each slum, administrative ward and the city.
 This profile was used to identify the most vulnerable families within the most vulnerable informal settlements in each administrative ward of the city.
 Sanitation funds were thus targeted towards families that were most needy.